 The chest can be injured in many ways, including:

-Common Causes of Chest Injuries at Work:
+What are the common Causes of Chest Injuries at Work?

-- Inhalation of fumes.
+- Inhalation of fumes

 - Building site accidents